A colorful set of 3D printed self portraits designed by UWM Digital Fabrication & Design students.

 45Minutes of art making can reduce stress levels

-When you study digital fabrication and design, you have access to the Digital Craft Research Lab (DCRL), which houses two distinct spaces designed just for you.
+When you join our makers program, you have access to the Digital Craft Research Lab (DCRL), which houses two distinct spaces designed just for you.

 The CAD/FAB Lab houses workstations equipped with 3Dconnexion mice, a digitizing arm, Sense handheld 3D scanner, several 3D printers and more.
 Students have access to a Form 1 SLA printer, ZCorp 402C 3D printer and a vinyl cutter, as well as bending brakes, bench shears and other basic hand tools.
 The CAM/FAB LAB has a vertical and horizontal metal cutting bandsaw, three Beaumont metal grinders and a manual tool room lathe.
 You’ll also have access to several numerical controlled machines, including a 4’x8’ CNC router and an Epilog laser cutter, as well as a Tormach PCNC 1100 that is capable of machining aluminum, steel and titanium.

-View the Digital Fabrication & Design, Undergraduate Certificate requirements.
+Explore the Digital Fabrication & Design, Undergraduate Certificate requirements in the Academic Catalog.

 Art & Design Studio Disciplines